katzenpost/docs/drafts/mix_plugin_subscription.rst

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119]_.

+Datastructures in this document are expressed in the Go programming language.

+FIXME: get rid of silly function signatures and replace with Go.

 2. Overview
 ===========